 Snapshots, which are static archives of the state of the data model, must not be confused with data model versions, which act instead as parallel evolving branches of the data model.
-See Versioning embedded data models [p 63] for more information on data model versions.
+See Versioning embedded data models [p 61] for more information on data model versions.

-Versioning a data model
+Versioning an embedded data model